Francode77/Burned-area-detection/README.md

 Several functions to plot everything

 `make_prediction.py`

- calculates the metric for an image and makes the prediction by using the selected model
+Calculates the metric for an image and makes the prediction by using the selected model

 ## Results